Last Updated on February, 2023 by Edison

 — Fear is the goblin that protects the treasure.
 You need to use fear as a compass.
 Does a particular situation make you feel anxious?
 Then face it.

 Show your amygdala there is nothing to be afraid of.

 — Your goal is not to do what you want but what you need.

 — Don’t wait until you feel confident to act.
 It doesn’t work that way.
 You need to act then fear will diminish.

 — Emotions are temporary.
 Don’t give them too much importance.

-— Even when you do things you weren’t able to do before, you shouldn’t stop.
+— Even when you do things you couldn’t do before, you shouldn’t stop.
 You need to keep challenging yourself.
 You need to raise your standards.

 — You Are Tougher Than You Think.

 – You need to show pragmatism.
-Does this thought, emotion, event, help me achieve the goal?
+Does this thought, emotion, or event help me achieve the goal?
 If yes, then everything it’s cool.
-If no, I show indifference towards it.
+If not, I show indifference toward it.